ProjetsPL/treehouse-theme/collections/_posts/us/how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 {% endfig %}

 Self-repairing grass makes great surface for a heavily used lawn.
-For this reason it's a perfect solution for a graden with children.
-This type of grass seed is also very resistant to atmospheric condition, so it can survive heavy rains and freees.
+For this reason it's a perfect solution for a garden with children.
+This type of grass seed is also very resistant to atmospheric condition, so it can survive heavy rains and freezes.

 ### Self-repairing grass – price

 **The price of self-repairing grass seed** differs depending on several factors.
 One of the most significant ones is the **manufacturer**.
-Good quality self-rapairing grass seed might cost even twice as much as other types.
+Good quality self-repairing grass seed might cost even twice as much as other types.
 When choosing a particular brand you have to decide whether your primary criterion is the quality or quantity.

 The size of the bag is crucial as well.
-A one kilogram package of self-repairing grass seed might be sufficient for a small garden, it is definitely not enough for a large garden.
+A one-kilogram package of self-repairing grass seed might be sufficient for a small garden, it is definitely not enough for a large garden.

 ## How to plant grass seed?
 Preparing the ground